With differing mammogram guidelines, I'm not sure when to begin mammogram screening. What does Mayo Clinic recommend?

 See more Expert Answers

 - AskMayoExpert.
-Breast cancer screening and options for supplemental screening in the dense breast.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.
+Breast cancer screening and options for supplemental screening in the dense breast (adult).
+Mayo Clinic; 2020.